 Same for TV.
 I like it, in certain dosage, and to me a good movie is like a good piece of chocolate.
 So, while we’ll make sure that he spends time outside and doesn’t watch too much TV, I know he’ll watch some, because there is so much to see and experience from it, and because I wouldn’t want him to never see an episode of Doctor Who, The Lion King (“Hakuna Matata…”), or the trilogy of The Lord of the Rings…

 Politeness and manners are important in France.
 Please and thank you.
 Hi and good bye.
 Kiss people on the cheek, or shake hands.
 Smile.
 Do not talk or play too loud.
 Do not make messes.
 Wait and ask before getting up from the table.
 Help to ready the table and to clean up.
 Try to precede others’ needs when you’re at someone else’s house.
 It is something parents are told that they must teach their children to do.
 In French is is called being well-raised (i.e. well-mannered, I think, in English).
 It clearly makes life a bit easier at home and outside, in restaurants, hotels, or at friends, when you don’t have to run after your boy when it is time to eat...
 But I also wouldn’t want my son to be only that, polite, nice, and careful.
 I want him to be able to be polite, but I also want him to not care too much, to be able to let go.
-One of my favourite pictures of him is one where he pulls his tongue out and grins… I might not be that pleased if he were to do it in front of his great-grandparents (though I do hope that I wouldn’t care and that they’d understand that he means it as a joke), but I also want him to have fun (this short poem is also about that)!
+One of my favourite pictures of him is one where he pulls his tongue out and grins… I might not be that pleased if he were to do it in front of his great-grandparents (though I do hope that I wouldn’t care and that they’d understand that he means it as a joke), but I also want him to have fun!

 Now take education.
 I went to a small village primary school, THE school of the village we lived in in France.
 Then I went to the connected middle school, in the suburbs, with teen pregnancies and violence.
 I learnt to swear, to skip classes, to makes notes with my father’s signature to avoid gym, to not look too interested in the classes as it lead to bullying on the playground.
 It didn’t make things easier in high school after we’d moved and I went to a higher level high school.
 However, it didn’t stop me from going to university and getting a master’s degree – but, to be fair, I had my parents behind me to make sure I somehow stayed in line, not everyone had that and not everyone I knew went to high school.
 Still, in this middle school I also learnt a lot about cultural diversity and that good grades aren’t everything.